Frequently asked questions

 What facilities are available for disabled students?

 We have a limited number of rooms that have been adapted for people with restricted mobility and which are suitable for wheelchair users.
-We appreciate that you may have particular needs and we will always try to make adjustments to help you where possible.
+We appreciate that you may have particular needs, and we will always try to make reasonable adjustments to help you where possible.
 If you have a disability and would like to discuss living in our student accommodation, please contact our student accommodation team.

 Can you guarantee I will have non-smoking accommodation?

 Yes.
 All of our accommodation is strictly non-smoking and non-vaping, including on balconies.
 There are designated smoking shelters located across campus.
+Anyone found breaching the no-smoking and no-vaping policy will face disciplinary action.

 What about laundry facilities for my personal laundry?